bgadrian/pseudoservice/README.md

     "Ethiopia",
     "Afghanistan"
 ],"seed":42}
 ```

-For all supported template variables see [CUSTOM.md](./CUSTOM.md)
+For more examples see the FastFaker [examples](https://github.com/bgadrian/fastfaker/tree/master/example) and [GoDoc](https://godoc.org/github.com/bgadrian/fastfaker/faker#pkg-examples).

 ##### /users/{count}
-Generate random users based on a preconfigured set of properties.
+Generate random users based on a preconfigured set of properties, with a friend relationship between them.

+This endpoint was created to simulate a Social network and test a Graph database: [davidescus/10minFor300Gb](https://github.com/davidescus/10minFor300Gb).

 ```bash
 #fast and random user
 curl "http://localhost:8080/api/v1/users/1?token=SECRET42"